phpearth/docs/faq/security/05-configuration.md

 * Configuration in the same table as the other entities (for example user settings)
 * ... and many other ideas

-## How to use configuration in your application?
+## How to Use Configuration in PHP Application?

 Many times you might be tempted to access the configuration values in the application code directly: